 - playground equipment for parks, schools and home use

-- goods supplied wholly or partially unassembled that require an adult to assemble them after they're bought, provided that when assembled according to their supplied written instructions, the goods comply with the specified standards
+- goods supplied wholly or partially unassembled that need an adult to assemble them after they're bought, if when assembled according to their supplied written instructions, the goods follow the specified standards

 - flotation toys